 In November 24, 1971, a man estimated to be in his mid-forties approached the flight counter of Northwest Orient Airlines at Portland International Airport, Oregon.
 The man, calling himself Dan Cooper, bought in cash a one-way ticket on flight 305 bound to Seattle, Washington.

 The man was wearing a dark business suit, a skinny black tie, a white shirt, and street shoes.
-He was carrying on one of his hands, he was an attaché case.
+He was carrying on one of his hands an attaché case.

-Sitting on the last row of the plane, at seat number 18-C, the man lit a cigarette, and ordered a bourbon and soda while waiting for the plane to take off.
+Sitting on the last row of the plane, at seat number 18-C, the man lit a cigarette, and ordered a bourbon and soda before the plane took off

 A few minutes after 3.00 p.m., Cooper handed a stewardess a note.
 The stewardess put the note in her purse, probably thinking it was one of the many notes she received from male passengers, and went on with her work.

 However, at the man's calm insistence, she read the note.
 It said that he had a bomb and he wanted her to sit beside her.
 She obliged.

-The stewardess asked him to show the bomb.
+The stewardess asked him to show her the bomb.
 He opened the briefcase which had a mass of wires and red colored sticks.

-He instructed her to write what he'd dictate to her, and take it to the captain of the plane.
-His demands were: to be given a sum of $200,000 arranged in twenty-dollar bills put in a knapsack and four parachutes should be ready when the plane lands on Seattle.
+He dictated to her what to write, and told her to take the note to the captain of the plane.
+His demands were: to be given a sum of $200,000 arranged in twenty-dollar bills put in a knapsack, and four parachutes, when the plane lands on Seattle.
 Also, a fuel truck should be on the sight to refuel the plane.

 In exchange for his demands, two of the three stewardess and 36 passengers who had boarded the plane would be allowed to alight at Seattle.

 Airline officials and FBI agents complied with his request as he had threatened if his demands were not met, he would blow the plane apart.

 The plane took off once the exchange was through.
 He directed the plane to be flown south to Reno, Nevada, at a speed of 200mph (322km/hr), at a height of 10,000 feet with the wing flaps at fifteen degrees.